zevv/npeg/README.md

 The basic method for capturing is marking parts of the peg with the capture prefix `>`.
-During parsing NPeg keeps track of all matches, properly discarting any matches which were invalidated by backtracking.
+During parsing NPeg keeps track of all matches, properly discarding any matches which were invalidated by backtracking.
 Only when parsing has fully succeeded it creates a `seq[string]` of all matched parts, which is then returned in the `MatchData.captures` field.